jonashackt/crossplane-aws-azure/README.md

 # Higher level abstractions - or why it is so hard to write your own Compositions

-Looking only at the crossplane docs and blog I thought something is missing: A curated library of higher level abstractions (like Pulumi Crosswalk).
+Looking only at the Crossplane docs and blog I thought something is missing: A curated library of higher level abstractions (like Pulumi Crosswalk).
 First initiatives from cloud vendors like AWS Blueprints for Crossplane: https://aws.amazon.com/blogs/opensource/introducing-aws-blueprints-for-crossplane/

 But then I found the Upbound blog - and finally stumbled upon the __Upbound Platform Reference Architectures__ https://blog.upbound.io/azure-reference-platform/ which are intended as